 Sherif’s Autokinetic Experiments

-In these experiments, psychologist Muzafer Sherif had participants guess the distance that light dot moved in a dark room.
+In these experiments, psychologist Muzafer Sherif had participants guess the distance that a light dot moved in a dark room.
 The movement of the light was actually due only to an autokinetic effect caused by the movements of the eyes.

 Sherif found that when people were asked how far the light moved in part of a group, their answers all tended to be rather similar.
 When asked individually without the influence of the group, however, their answers were far more variable.
 His results indicated that because people were unsure, they looked to the rest of the group to inform their responses.